DurgaBhavaniVankini/Log_Analysis/README.md

     -use '\dt' to see the tables in database<br>
     -use '\dv' to see the views in database<br>
     -use '\q' to quit the database<br>
-6. Create view error_log using:<br>
-     create view error_log as select date(time),round(100.0*sum(case log.status when '200 OK'
-     then 0 else 1 end)/count(log.status),2) as "Percentage Error" from log group by date(time)
-     order by "Percentage Error" desc;
-7. use command 'python log.py' to run the program<br>
+6. use command 'python log.py' to run the program<br>

 ### Expected Output

  Results:

 1. What are the most popular three articles of all time?